-My own view about this reference is that rust, moths, and burglars can be understood in our modern times as periods of economic inflation, depression, and recession.
+My own view about this reference is that rust, moths, and burglars can be understood and equated in our modern times as periods of economic inflation, depression, and recession.
 For my wife and me, if we’re following Jesus’ admonition in this reference, those three economic conditions that affect the world’s systems from time to time will not affect our personal finances—if we obey this statement by Jesus.

 The next reference is Philippians 4: 19: “You can be sure that God will take care of everything you need, his generosity exceeding even yours in the glory that pours from Jesus.”
 (The Message Translation) It’s important to understand at this point that for centuries scholars and commentators have noted that all humans have 3 basic needs: food, clothing, and shelter; in most of our modern cultures and societies there are additional needs, too.
 Needs are somewhat governed by the society and culture in which we live, varying from culture to culture based on “levels” of life.